-Support funding for cybersecurity education for K-12 students and encourage expanded certification programs and post-secondary degrees in information technology and cyber curricula.
-Provide increased opportunities for educator training and professional development in this critically important area.
+Fund cybersecurity education for K-12 students and expand certification programs and post-secondary degrees in information technology and cyber curricula.
+Increase opportunities for educator training and professional development in this critically important area, including internships, externships and apprenticeships to provide real world experience.

-Help equip the current workforce with the skills necessary to succeed in the cybersecurity field, reskill those transitioning to the field, and develop the next generation of cyber protection and response professionals.
+Equip the current workforce with the skills necessary to succeed in the cybersecurity field, reskill those transitioning to the field and develop the next generation of cyber protection and response professionals.